 Raul Ibanez Contract Information:

-Agreed to a one-year, $2.75 million contract with the Angels in December of 2013.
+Agreed to a contract with the Royals in June of 2014.

 To instantly reveal our fantasy analysis of every player – including Raul Ibanez – simply subscribe now.

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Raul Ibanez|

 |Preseason||Subscribe now to see our 2014 projections for Raul Ibanez||3-Year Averages||132||497||457||56||111||47||23||2||22||70||1||0||36||100||0||2||2||.243||.300||.446||.746|

 |Sep.
 25||@CWS||Did not play.|

 |Sep.
 21||Det||Did not play.|